-You can download, print and write on the resource at your next doctor’s appointment.
-Or you can download, type and save it on your computer, tablet or phone during a telehealth visit using an app such as Adobe.
-Plenty of space and a notes section are provided to jot down answers to the questions.
+You can download and print it to bring with you to your next doctor’s appointment or you can save it on your computer, tablet or phone using an app such as Adobe.
+Plenty of space and a notes section are provided to write or type the answers to the questions.

 There are other Questions to Ask Your Doctor resources on many different breast cancer topics you may wish to download.